roman-milk/roman-milk.github.io/surrounded.md

  "Well, sis, that's just great and all, really sweet, but my boyfriend loves those parts of me.
 Sometimes I think he's only in it for my rack.
 And my ass.
 And my pretty face.
 And my long legs.
 And my tight ..."
 Katie stated.

  "Okay!"
 Amanda interrupted, not letting her sister continue.
 "Well, if he's in it for only that stuff, maybe he's not the right guy for you."
 Amanda said helpfully.
-Report_Story #5